graphile/graphile.github.io/src/pages/postgraphile/v3-migration.md

 non-breaking change, but disabling it **is** a breaking change - hence why it is not the default behaviour.

-#### Fields in mutations must be explicitly set to `null`
+#### Fields in create mutations now respect defaults

-Previously ommiting a field from a mutation query would cause it to be set to `NULL`.
-Now fields must be explicitly set to `null` in the mutation payload to have the same effect.
+In v3, omitting a field from a create mutation would cause it to be set to `NULL`, ignoring the column default.
+We fixed this in v4, now if you want to set the column null you must specify NULL in the mutation (rather than omitting the key).

 #### Query procedures that `returns setof <scalar>` no longer have `pageInfo` nor `totalCount`